megfault/F2FDTNsim/README.md

 where n1 and n2 are integers that identify two nodes, and b_ and e_ define the beginning and end of a contact between the two nodes.
 Time is given in seconds.
 The simulation starts at time 0.

-To run the simulation, start by configuring parameters in the files initialize_data.py and simulate.py and run the following steps:
+To run the simulation, start by configuring parameters in config.yaml and run the following steps:

 1. initialize the data model